paulmjsong/BCAI_A2A/README.md

-# Web3 AI Marketplace: Agent Interaction and Payment via Smart Contracts (draft)
+# Web3 AI Marketplace: Agent Interaction And Payment Via Smart Contracts (draft)

 **This project was completed as the Final Project for ‘Generative AI and Blockchain 2025’ at GIST, supervised by Professor Heung-No Lee.**